univention/univention-corporate-server/doc/developer-reference/udm/rest-api.rst

   You can use it the following way:

   .. code-block:: python
-     :caption: Example for using Python UDM REST API client
+     :caption: Example for using Python |UCSUHRA| client

      from univention.admin.rest.client import UDM